siuying/IGFastImage/README.md

 But the image is not locally stored – it’s on another asset server, or in the cloud – at Amazon S3 for example.

-You don’t want to download the entire image to your app server – it could be many tens of kilobytes, or even megabytes just to get this information.
+You don’t want to download the entire image to your app – it could be many tens of kilobytes, or even megabytes just to get this information.
 For most image types, the size of the image is simply stored at the start of the file.
 For JPEG files it’s a little bit more complex, but even so you do not need to fetch much of the image to find the size.

 IGFastImage does this minimal fetch for image types GIF, JPEG, PNG and BMP.
 You only need supply the uri, and IGFastImage will do the rest.